 Whether your factory warranty is expiring or you are about to purchase a new Toyota, you might be wondering if the Toyota extended warranty cost is justified.
 The question really lies in whether you want to handle each repair as it happens or you want more financial security.

 This review takes a close look at Toyota vehicle service agreements and third-party warranty companies to determine what will meet your needs.
 If you're looking for options at a reasonable price, you'll usually find a more customizable and affordable deal from one of the best extended auto warranty providers.

 In this article:

 There are a lot of factors that go into determining the price of a Toyota extended warranty.
-First, it will depend on where you get the warranty from.
-You can choose to purchase protection from the Toyota dealer when you buy your car or use a third-party provider instead.
+First, the cost will depend on where you get the warranty.
+You can choose to purchase protection from the Toyota dealership when you buy your car or use a third-party provider instead.

 - Toyota model

 - Condition of your car